Blendify/blender-manual/blender_docs/manual/editors/outliner.rst

 - Enable or disable selection (to make an object "unselectable" in the 3D View).
 - Enable or disable the rendering of an object.
 - Delete objects from the scene.
-- Unlink data (equivalent to pressing the *X* button next to the name of a datablock).
+- Unlink data (equivalent to pressing the *X* button next to the name of a data-block).
 - Easily select which render layer to render.
 - Easily select which render pass to render (for example, you can choose to render just the *Specular* pass).